 |Other Expenses During Applications||$162||₹12,000|

 Note: The above table is derived based on numerous assumptions and actual costs may vary for different individuals.
-We've only summarized some important expenses to get a rough estimate of the costs.
+We've only summarized some important expenses to get a rough estimate of the cost for MS in USA.

 Yocket is the largest regional online community for students with a desire to pursue higher education abroad.